petermacdonald/icg_csv_import/README.md

 ## Documentation

 The CSV file needs to be comma separate with quotation marks around all values.
 For sample CSV files see the "examples" directory.
+Developement is underway to accommodate Joanna's preferred TSV and if Steve gets his way even pipe-delimited files.

 The CSV import form prompts for
 * Content Model (all items need to use the same content model)